invertedv/testGo/docs/gomFile.md

 to data that was stratified on the target field.
   The default value is "no" if the key is omitted.

-Within each of these, additional key/vals are required.
+Additional keys specify the details each of these directives requires.

 ### buildData Keys
 Building the data is a three-pass process.
 See [Data Build]() for more details.